ThibaultJanBeyer/standup-bot/README.md

 # Work in Progress

+## TODO

+- Beautiful UI
+- Bot needs to restart workflows on server reboot
+- A way to prevent overriding the bot while running (or only give a warning when bot is actually running)
+- Questions Array (multiple inputs fields instead of one string)

+## Info

 - A dead simple open source standup bot
 - Based on the [Getting Started ⚡️ Bolt](https://github.com/slackapi/bolt-js-getting-started-app) and [github copilot chat](https://github.com/github-copilot/chat_waitlist_signup/join) output
 - Rushed in a week